 - to calculate and measure economic and socio-environmental benefits using indicators.

-A technical committee
+A technical committee on temperate forests

 As part of a continuous improvement process, our technical committee works alongside us to reflect on our methodology for the selection of forestry projects and their enhancement.
 The role of its various members is to validate the specifications of our projects and our evaluation and monitoring criteria, as well as to review our projects on an annual basis.
 Its members are drawn from the various branches of the forest world and are four in number: